 The Latest News items generally relate to government information of interest to Victorians, particularly relating to topical matters, current communications campaigns and government related (or sponsored) events.

 To have your news item listed on vic.gov.au, please contact the Product Lead via email.

 The Events Calendar lists a range of events throughout Victoria.

 The Events Calendar is available to download as iCal.
 You can download public holidays, school terms or a filtered search (Category, Local Council or Region).

-You can suggest an event by completing the online Suggest an Event form.
+You can suggest an event by sending us an email - firstname.lastname@example.org.
 We reserve the right to not publish all events.

 2012 - Finalist, 2012 Excellence in eGovernment - Service Delivery, VicEvents Mobile App

 2010 - Winner, 2010 Australian Web Awards - Government, National - Victorian Government Contacts & Services Directory

 2010 - Winner, 2010 Australian Web Awards - Government, East Coast Region - Victorian Government Contacts & Services Directory